asra-as/SIT/README.md

 Sample dataset consiting of Train, Test and validation set is in this repo.

-For accessing full dataset from below url: https://drive.google.com/file/d/10OVBlOn4GtmDUdAHgHEqNHGv9fZS55J1/view?usp=sharing
+For accessing full dataset, use below url: https://drive.google.com/file/d/10OVBlOn4GtmDUdAHgHEqNHGv9fZS55J1/view?usp=sharing

 Clone and follow the steps mentioned in the repo of GAN mentioned below and use this dataset: